2019–2020 vaping lung illness outbreak: Canada

 Health Canada, the responsible government agency, responded to the US cases of potentially deadly lung illness by issuing a warning on 4 September 2019.
 They advise that Canadians consider not using vaping products, monitor for symptoms, get a medical attention quickly if they have concerns, tell their doctor if and what they vape or have vaped, avoid the illegal and unregulated markets, avoid modifying vaping products, report adverse reactions, and monitor their advisory for updates.
 They stated for those who are vaping to watch for symptoms such as cough, shortness of breath, or chest pain.
 On 11 October 2019, Chief Public Health Officer of Canada recommended to Canadians to consider holding back from vaping.
 Health Canada started a $766,000 advertisement campaign to curb underage vaping in part in response to the US and Canadian outbreak.

 Europe

 "What little we know of recent reports from the U.S. is that the devices used appear to be linked to 'home brews' of illicit drugs and not legitimate vaping products," Martin Dockrell, overseer of tobacco control at Public Health England, stated in September 2019.

 Australia

 As a result of a potential link between vaping and lung illness in the US, the Australian Medical Association stated on 18 September 2019, that they reiterate a precautionary approach for the use of vaping products.

 India

-Following a string of deaths tied to vaping in the US, India has banned the sales of vaping products in September 2019.
+Following a string of deaths tied to vaping in the US, India has enacted the Prohibition of Electronic Cigarettes (Production, Manufacture, Import, Export, Transport, Sale, Distribution, Storage and Advertisement) Act 2019.